-- 410.9 A1 Contingent fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed.
+- 410.8 A1 Contingent fees are fees calculated on a predetermined basis relating to the outcome of a transaction or the result of the services performed.
 A contingent fee charged through an intermediary is an example of an indirect contingent fee.
-In this section, a fee is not regarded as being contingent if established by a court or other public authority. - R410.10 A firm shall not charge directly or indirectly a contingent fee for an audit engagement. - R410.11 A firm or network firm shall not charge directly or indirectly a contingent fee for a non-assurance service provided to an audit client, if: - (a) The fee is charged by the firm expressing the opinion on the financial statements and the fee is material or expected to be material to that firm; - (b) The fee is charged by a network firm that participates in a significant part of the audit and the fee is material or expected to be material to that firm; or - (c) The outcome of the non-assurance service, and therefore the amount of the fee, is dependent on a future or contemporary judgment related to the audit of a material amount in the financial statements. - 410.12 A1 Paragraphs R410.10 and R410.11 preclude a firm or a network firm from entering into certain contingent fee arrangements with an audit client.
-Even if a contingent fee arrangement is not precluded when providing a non-assurance service to an audit client, a self-interest threat might still be created. - 410.12 A2 Factors that are relevant in evaluating the level of such a threat include: - The range of possible fee amounts. - Whether an appropriate authority determines the outcome on which the contingent fee depends. - Disclosure to intended users of the work performed by the firm and the basis of remuneration. - The nature of the service. - The effect of the event or transaction on the financial statements. - 410.12 A3 Examples of actions that might be safeguards to address such a self-interest threat include: - Having an appropriate reviewer who was not involved in performing the non-assurance service review the work performed by the firm. - Obtaining an advance written agreement with the client on the basis of remuneration.
+In this section, a fee is not regarded as being contingent if established by a court or other public authority. - R410.9 A firm shall not charge directly or indirectly a contingent fee for an audit engagement. - R410.10 A firm or network firm shall not charge directly or indirectly a contingent fee for a non-assurance service provided to an audit client, if: - (a) The fee is charged by the firm expressing the opinion on the financial statements and the fee is material or expected to be material to that firm; - (b) The fee is charged by a network firm that participates in a significant part of the audit and the fee is material or expected to be material to that firm; or - (c) The outcome of the non-assurance service, and therefore the amount of the fee, is dependent on a future or contemporary judgment related to the audit of a material amount in the financial statements. - 410.10 A1 Paragraphs R410.9 and R410.10 preclude a firm or a network firm from entering into certain contingent fee arrangements with an audit client.
+Even if a contingent fee arrangement is not precluded when providing a non-assurance service to an audit client, it might still impact the level of the self-interest threat. - 410.10 A2 Factors that are relevant in evaluating the level of such a threat include: - The range of possible fee amounts. - Whether an appropriate authority determines the outcome on which the contingent fee depends. - Disclosure to intended users of the work performed by the firm and the basis of remuneration. - The nature of the service. - The effect of the event or transaction on the financial statements. - 410.10 A3 Examples of actions that might be safeguards to address such a selfinterest threat include: - Having an appropriate reviewer who was not involved in performing the non-assurance service review the work performed.

+• Obtaining an advance written agreement with the client on the basis of remuneration.